KavitaMistry/Week-3/Wget.md

 ## Anaconda

 I am having the most difficulty with Anaconda and Python.
-See [[Getting Anaconda Set Up]] for a complete rundown of my frustrations.
+See [[Getting Anaconda Set Up.md]] for a complete rundown of my frustrations.
 I tried running the python urls.py command and this is what happened.
 [Anaconda1](Anaconda1.jpg)
 I was very confused, so that is when I decided to check if conda and python were downloaded correctly and they were not, so I reinstalled the program.

 Finally I managed to get it working!
 [Anaconda2](Anaconda2.jpg)